-On behalf of the faculty and staff in the College of Nursing and Health Sciences, congratulations on embarking on this exciting journey to further your education and pursue your calling in the nursing and health sciences profession.
+On behalf of the faculty and staff in the College of Nursing and Health Sciences, congratulations on embarking on this exciting journey to further your education and pursue your calling in health care.
 We are excited to support your dreams and guide you toward reaching your desired career goals.